Trauma-informed Yoga & Self-Expression TO

 Single Sessions or Packages Available

-Taught by trauma-informed yoga facilitator, Jamie Stanish, the all-levels Gentle Flow classes at Good Karma Yoga Studio are an accessible way to explore a practice customized towards trauma survivors.
-Whether you are just starting out on your yoga journey, or are experienced, deepening or maintaining your practice, I’d love to practice together weekly!
+Taught by trauma-sensitive yoga facilitator, Jamie Stanish, the weekly Mindful Stretch yoga classes at Oldest City Arts & Wellness Lounge are an accessible way to explore a practice customized towards trauma survivors.
+Whether you are just starting out on your yoga Ā journey, or are experienced, deepening or maintaining your practice, I’d love to practice together weekly!

 Choice-Making